 Who benefits from monitoring MCP servers today:

-- SRE/DevOps teams — AI-assisted incident response is the killer use case.
-Feed live logs, metrics, and traces to an AI agent that can correlate signals and suggest root causes.
-Datadog’s Watchdog insights and Grafana’s Sift investigations are purpose-built for this
+- SRE/DevOps teams — AI-assisted incident response is the killer use case, now validated at scale (Azure SRE Agent: 35k+ incidents mitigated).
+Feed live logs, metrics, and traces to an AI agent that can correlate signals, suggest root causes, and (with PagerDuty) take action

-- Developers debugging in-IDE — Sentry’s MCP server lets coding assistants pull error details, stacktraces, and affected users directly into the development workflow without context-switching to a browser
+- Developers debugging in-IDE — Sentry’s MCP server (671 stars, 981 commits) lets coding assistants pull error details, stacktraces, and affected users directly into the development workflow

-- Enterprise compliance teams — Datadog’s HIPAA-eligible remote MCP server is the only observability MCP server with explicit compliance certification
+- Enterprise compliance teams — Datadog’s HIPAA-eligible remote MCP server and Splunk’s RBAC/rate limiting provide enterprise-grade access controls

 Who should be cautious:

 - Cost-conscious teams — Most vendor MCP servers require paid platform subscriptions.
-Only Grafana (open-source self-hosted), Prometheus community servers, and VictoriaMetrics are genuinely free
+Only Grafana (open-source self-hosted), Prometheus community servers (429 stars), and VictoriaMetrics (160 stars) are genuinely free

 - Small teams without existing observability — These MCP servers extend existing observability platforms to AI agents.
-If you don’t already have Datadog/Grafana/New Relic set up, the MCP server alone doesn’t help
+If you don’t already have Datadog/Grafana/Splunk/New Relic set up, the MCP server alone doesn’t help